tdeitch/goodtodo-cli/README.markdown

-    -d YYYYMMDD [TASK]    View or add tasks on a given date -n DAYS [TASK]        View or add tasks a certain number of days away -l                    List all tasks, including completed ones
+    -d YYYYMMDD [TASK]    View or add tasks on a given date -n DAYS [TASK]        View or add tasks a certain number of days away -l                    List all tasks, including completed ones -o                    Open today's task list in a web browser -v                    View a task's details in a web browser